This post may contain affiliate links from which i can earn a commission

 An underactive thyroid or Hyperthyroidism which most commonly occurs in older women.

 Insulin treatment for diabetes.
-A common side effect of this treatment is weight gain around your middle.
+A common side effect of this treatment is gaining weight around your middle.

-Steroids that may be taken for conditions such as asthma or arthritis have been known to increase the taker’s appetite.
+Steroids that may be taken for conditions such as asthma or arthritis have been known to increase appetite.

 Polycystic Ovary Syndrome – one of the symptoms of this condition is weight gain.

 In general, vegetables are high in fibre and nutrients.
-Starchy vegetables, however, are lower in fibre and often made up of high GI carbs which could derail any low carb weight loss or maintenance diet.
+Starchy vegetables, however, are lower in fibre and are often made up of high GI carbs which could derail any low carb or maintenance diet.
 Try to only include non starchy vegetables.

 Starchy vegetables include potato, sweet potato, beetroot and corn.

-The list for vegetables that can easily be included as healthy and low carb is long but amongst them are leafy greens, broccoli, cauliflower, asparagus, zucchini, and radishes.
+The list for vegetables that can easily be included as healthy and low in carbs is long but amongst them are leafy greens, broccoli, cauliflower, asparagus, zucchini, and radishes.

 The fructose in fruit is sugar, pure and simple.
-If you are trying to lose weight try to stick to a few berries on your cereal and perhaps the occasional bit of fruit for a treat.
+If you weight loss is your goal stick to a few berries and perhaps the occasional bit of fruit for a treat.

 If you are not too concerned about your carb intake, eat the whole fruit with skin on as the fibre will help carry everything through.
 Avoid dried fruit which is very high in sugar.